With their long and curly coat, Texel guinea pigs are definitely one of the cutest and most unique guinea pig breeds you can own.

 Texel guinea pigs normally reach around 8 to 10 inches in length when fully grown, with males usually being a little longer than females.

 This long haired breed typically weighs from 1.5 lbs to 2.5 lbs as an adult.
 Males are sometimes heavier than females, but this isn’t always the case.

 Are Texel Guinea Pigs Friendly?

-Texels are pretty laid back and gentle as a rule, but as I mentioned earlier, your guinea pig’s individual nature will influence their friendliness.
+Texels are pretty laid back, sweet natured, and gentle as a rule, but as I mentioned earlier, your guinea pig’s individual nature will influence their friendliness.

 A lot of guinea pig breeds are a bit shy and timid when first brought home, so don’t automatically assume your pet is antisocial or grumpy.
 With time and patience, your Texel guinea pig should come out of their shell more and open up to you.

 I’ve owned guinea pigs who liked being handled and showered with affection, and guinea pigs who were a bit more reserved and quiet.

 My piggies, Jake and Finn, were extremely nervous around humans when I first got them.
 They wouldn’t even come out of their hideaway when I was in the same room.

 It’s been a few years since then, and now they’re the most loving and curious guinea pigs I’ve ever owned!

 Are Boy or Girl Texel Guinea Pigs Nicer?